-This is a great recipe on a cold, wintry day but soup hits the spot anytime and is such a comfort food.
+This chicken vegetable soup is a great recipe on a cold, wintry day but soup hits the spot anytime and is such a comfort food.
 The perfect twist on a traditional soup, chicken adds a great flavor.

 1 chicken baked and deboned (can boil the chicken or roast it) You can use turkey in this recipe, too!